zlw9991/SC1015_Project_LabGroup_Team01/README.md

 ## Classification Tree:
 The Classification Tree jupiter notebook can be found [here](https://github.com/zlw9991/SC1015_Project_LabGroup_Team01/tree/main/2_ClassficationTree_And_BestRandomState)

+Details about accuracy, FPR, FNR, etc can be found in the slides.

 ## Random Forest:
 The Random Forest jupiter notebook can be found [here](https://github.com/zlw9991/SC1015_Project_LabGroup_Team01/tree/main/3_RandomForest)

 This script may take quite awhile due to gridsearch looking for the best depth and n value.

+Details about accuracy, FPR, FNR, etc can be found in the slides.

 ## Support Vector Machines:
 The Support Vector Machines jupiter notebook can be found [here](https://github.com/zlw9991/SC1015_Project_LabGroup_Team01/tree/main/4_SupportVectorMachines)

+Details about accuracy, FPR, FNR, etc can be found in the slides.

 ## Conclusions: